kearnsw/kearnsw/README.md

 ### Hi there 👋
 - 💬 Ask me about Conversational AI
-- 📫 How to reach me: will@empathicmachines.care
+- 📫 How to reach me: william@empathic.care